File Controller

 The Microphone Setup allows the calibration of microphones and assigns a mic compensation file for each microphone.
 The configured values will be applied across the GTT wherever microphones are involved, such as in the RTA and measurement modules.
 This view can be accessed from the “Microphone Setup” button in the “Design” ribbon tab.

 Every microphone element (1 or 6 microphone array) must be calibrated separately.
 The central element of the calibration menu is the list of microphones contained in the current microphone element.
-The list has the following columns:

 • Microphone: The number of the microphone within the element.